denzilsoans/LandmarkRemark/README.md

-# Landmark Remark Solution
+# Landmark Comments Solution

-The Solution is an SPA, built using .NET Core 2.0, Entity Framework 2.1 (Data persistence), Angular 4, Bootstrap (responsive).
+The Solution is an SPA,
+1. built using .NET Core 2.0, Entity Framework 2.1 (Data persistence), Angular 4, Bootstrap (responsive).
 Visual studio 2017 was used as the code editor.
-Data is saved in local sql db.
-Dependency Injection is achieved using Automapper.
-Webpack is used as the module bundler.
+2. Data is saved in local sql db.
+3. Dependency Injection is achieved using Automapper.
+4. Webpack is used as the module bundler.

 ## Solution Build and Run
 1. Dependent Nuget Packages should be automatically installed on first build.
 If not, Right click on the project -> Manage